 A student who receives two (2) Clinical Unsatisfactory Days (CUD's) in one course will fail the course.
-Four (4) Clinical Unsatisfactory Days (CUD's) in one or more clinical courses will result in dismissal from the nursing program.
+Four (4) Clinical Unsatisfactory Days (CUD's) in total throughout the program will result in dismissal from the nursing program.
 Clinical Unsatisfactory Days (CUD's) are cumulative.